It's that time when you have the opportunity to propose a new health screening programme which could be implemented across the whole of the UK.

-Professor Anne Mackie is the Director of Programmes for the UK National Screening Committee.
+Professor Anne Mackie is the Director of Screening for Public Health England.

 Anne has worked in Public Health for nearly 20 years across London and the South East.
 Previous roles have included medical director of the National Specialist Commissioning Advisory Group, Director of Public Health in Kent and Director of Public Health in South West London.
 Latterly Anne was Director of Public Health for London SHA before taking on her current post in August 2007.
 She lives in London with her partner and their daughter.